EQT

 • Severance pay

-• Minimum four weeks paid time off
+• Minimum 4 weeks paid time off

-• Education assistance program
+• Tuition reimbursement program

 • Flexible work arrangements and optional 9/80 work schedule